abaines/marp-search-extension/slides.md

 - ✅ Extension published and meets all goals
 - ✅ 100% source-available, private, verifiable
 - ✅ Learned full Chrome extension lifecycle
-- ✅ Learned a lot more about interactions with copilot
+- ✅ Learned a lot more about interactions with Copilot

 <!--
 Project Goals Achieved: